 - Prior financial statements (if applicable)

-5 Tips to follow when writing a small business plan
+3 Tips on writing a small business plan

-Now that you know how to write a small business plan, follow these tips to bring it home.
+Now that you know how to prepare a business plan with the basic sections, follow these tips to bring it home.

 Research might not be your favorite thing in the world.
 But before you start a business or write your plan, you need to make research your new best friend.